 How can an inmate's webpage be removed from your site?

 The request for ad removal must be received directly from the prisoner.
-Then an ad removal agreement form is mailed directly to the prisoner for the prisoner to sign and return.
-When the signed form has been received, the prisoner's webpage is removed.
-No one else can remove the prisoner's webpage for them.
+Then an ad removal agreement form is mailed to the prisoner for them to sign and return.
+The signed form must be removed directly from the prisoner, from the facility they are housed in; it cannot be received via any third party.
+When the signed form has been received, their webpage is removed.
+No one else can remove their webpage for them.

 If an inmate's webpage has expired can it be reinstated?

 Yes.
 When a prisoner's webpage has expired, it is placed in archives, including text and photos, and can be reinstated at any time by sending payment.

 I know an inmate on your website that needs an address change - how can this be done?

 and send notification of the prisoner's new address.
 Be sure to include the prisoner's first and last name and prisoner ID number with the request.

 Why does an inmate on your site have a different release date than the one provided by DOC?